kyungrae/study/designing-data-intensive-applications/part2.md

 #### Latency and Resource Utilization

 Latency guarantees are achievable in certain environments, if resources are statically partitioned (e.g, dedicated hardware and exclusive bandwidth allocations).
-However, it comes at the cost of reduced utilization--in other words, it is more expensive.
+However, it comes at the cost of reduced utilization—in other words, it is more expensive.
 On the other hand, multi-tenancy with dynamic resource partitioning provides better utilization, so it is cheaper, but it has the downside of variable delays.

 ### Unreliable Clocks